6 Ways to Support Grieving Friends and Family During the Holidays

 Set an Example

 Keep in mind that children look to you as a role model of how to grieve.
 Try setting the example of it being okay to talk about the loved one who has died or about how you are coping with grief.
-This may be the social cue that your children are looking for to express their wants and needs during the holiday season.
+This may be the social cue your children seek to express their wants and needs during the holiday season.

 Prepare in Advance

-Advanced preparation for this onslaught of both unpleasant and pleasant thoughts may ease the pain and reduce last minute family conflict or personal pain.
+Advanced preparation for this onslaught of unpleasant and pleasant thoughts may ease the pain and reduce last-minute family conflict or personal distress.
 Around the time pumpkin patches morph into Christmas tree lots, grieving family members can begin to communicate their misses and wishes for the coming holiday celebrations.

 Decide How to Handle Traditions

-Recognize the ways in which the holidays will be different simply because their special person who died will no longer be present.
-Some grieving families enjoy continuing established traditions even without family members who have departed.
+Please be aware that the holidays will differ simply because the particular person who died will no longer be present.
+Some grieving families enjoy continuing established traditions even without departed family members.
 If, for example, Grandmother always made the pumpkin pie, identify someone who can make her pie recipe.
 If they are willing, put them in charge of making it this year.
-Then be sure to acknowledge Grandmother’s absence at the holiday dinner.
-Even young children can contribute in a toast to remember and honor those loved ones who have died.
+Then, be sure to acknowledge Grandmother’s absence at the holiday dinner.
+Even young children can contribute to a toast to remember and honor those loved ones who have died.

 Other grieving families may prefer to do things differently, like taking a vacation out of town to avoid reminders of the deceased.
-Other options might include making holiday donations in honor of the deceased.
-Delivering baked goods or toys to nursing homes and hospitals is another way to make meaning of your loss by striving to improve the lives or celebrations of those who are in need.
+Other options include making holiday donations in honor of the dead.
+Delivering baked goods or toys to nursing homes and hospitals is another way to make meaning of your loss by striving to improve the lives or celebrations of those in need.

 Include Everyone in Decisions

-Families may find many good solutions for dealing with holiday grief.
-These decisions are good as long as everyone’s preferences and feelings are considered.
+Families may find many reasonable solutions for dealing with holiday grief.
+These decisions are good if everyone’s preferences and feelings are considered.
 Few would disagree that grieving alone and without support is a sad affair for children and adults alike.
-Regardless of the plans the family agrees upon, the most important step is including even the youngest children in the decision making process.
+Regardless of the plans the family agrees upon, the most crucial step is including even the youngest children in the decision-making process.

-Younger children may have a difficult time coping with grief during the holidays and understanding how to express that grief.
-Include them in decisions to help them adapt.
+Younger children may have difficulty coping with grief during the holidays and understanding how to express that grief.
+Please include them in decisions to help them adapt.

 Make Time for Yourself

-You may be trying to support others who are grieving, but don’t neglect your own needs.
-Be aware of stress relief practices that help when things are difficult, get enough sleep and ask for help if you need it.
+You may be trying to support grieving others, but don’t neglect your needs.
+Be aware of stress relief practices that help when things are difficult, get enough sleep, and ask for help if needed.

 Get Professional Help When Needed